When you want to relax from a hectic schedule, think of opting for trekking in the Himalayas.

 Manaslu Circuit was affected by the devastating earthquake in 2015.
 The region was restored in a short period of time as trekking was one of the major sources of income for the local people here.
 Agriculture is not enough for survival in this rural region.
 The guesthouses, lodges, and teahouses were rebuilt and the roads were reconstructed with acceleration.
 Manaslu Circuit is the hidden heaven at the base of the vast, mighty Himalayan range.
 Step on Himalaya is here now to accompany you to reveal the magical secrets of Manaslu.
-Though it is now opened for trekking, there are still some places that are and possibly will be restricted forever to maintain their originality.
+Though it is now open for trekking, there are still some places that are and possibly will be restricted forever to maintain their originality.
 The areas which can be explored with the special permits offer the chance to discover the traditional lifestyle, the ancient cultures, and the pious environment of the Manaslu region.
 Step on Himalaya here plays the role of the manager to settle down all the arrangements to hike to Manaslu Circuit.

 #5: Langtang Valley Trekking

 Langtang Valley is a beautiful valley lying in the northern part of Nepal about 19miles away from Kathmandu.
 Langtang Valley Trekking is nowadays one of the most preferred routes for trekking in Nepal.
 Due to its unique landscape and alpine weather, the trekkers are fascinated by the Langtang Valley.
 The famous Langtang National Park lies here in the lap of the Langtang Himal which embraces the whole Langtang valley.
-“Lang” meaning yak and “Tang” meaning to follow has given the word “Langtang”.
+“Lang” means yak and “Tang” meaning to follow has given the word “Langtang”.
 This trekking is another easily accessible trekking route from the capital, Kathmandu.
 The roads so far are pitched except in some places.
 The Tamangs and the Sherpas are the main inhabitants of this Langtang valley.
 Full of natural and cultural discrepancies, away from the buzzing Kathmandu, this trekking offers a splendid peaceful time here.
 Experienced or Novice trekkers can trek in this Langtang valley with all the positive spirit.

 Langtang Valley Trekking provides the chance to explore the valley which has the unique geographical distribution of nature.
-The swift rivers from the Himalayas, the huge boulders, the green pastures, and the amazing meadows, the healing hot springs, the forest full of rhododendron, pine, bamboo, and the cool temperature delight the travelers.
+The swift rivers from the Himalayas, the huge boulders, the green pastures, the amazing meadows, the healing hot springs, the forest full of rhododendron, pine, bamboo, and the cool temperature delight the travelers.
 The traditional Tamang and Sherpa villages follow Buddhism.
-They are more influenced by the Tibetan culture as the Tibet border is few kilometers away from the Langtang valley.
+They are more influenced by the Tibetan culture as the Tibet border is a few kilometers away from the Langtang valley.
 Untouched by the modernization of the 21st century, this Langtang valley is very pure.
 The local Tamang and Sherpa people are very friendly and modest.
 The local Cheese factory here is very famous here.
 The cheese made from the milk of the yak is tasty and appealing.
 Kyanjin Gompa is the highest vantage point of this Langtang valley, offering the winsome sights of Mt.
 Dorje Lakpa, Kyanji Ri, Ganesh Himal, Langtang Lirung Himal, Tserko Ri, etc.

 Langtang Valley is god-gifted with its stunning landscapes and a sublime environment.
 It will be righteously to call Langtang valley as “Lake of Glaciers”.Gosainkunda, Bhairav Kunda, Parvati Kunda, etc. are the famous lakes here.
 Langtang valley trekking is which is full of the natural pulchritude.
 This valley is adorned with the incandescent greeneries at the lap of the Langtang Himal.
 The rich Tamang Heritage Trail is another highlight of Langtang valley.
 January – May, and September – December are the best months to travel.
 Monsoon gives wet, slippery roads and cloudy weather.
 Acclimatization is essential for the proper accomplishment of the forthcoming trek.
 Step on Himalaya assures you to have a wonderful and beguiling trip to Langtang Valley.
 All the necessary paper works, permits, and travel preparations will be done by the team of Step on Himalaya.
 Just enjoy and experience the mesmerizing Langtang Valley Trekking with the utmost comfort and safety.